isomerpages/moe-canossacatholic/_flagship-programmes/Heart & SOUL/GiuBileo della Speranza.md

 <br>
 <img src="/images/Flagship%20Programmes/GiuBleo_della_Speranza_Poster.jpg" style="width:80%">
 <br>
-Giubileo della Speranza, Canossa’s Art Exhibition celebrating the Church’s Jubilee Year of Hope and Singapore’s 60th year of independence, is a celebration of our children’s gifts and talents.
+<i><b>Giubileo</b> della Speranza</i>,  Canossa’s Art Exhibition celebrating the Church’s Jubilee Year of Hope and Singapore’s 60th year of independence, is a celebration of our children’s gifts and talents.

 The exhibition also include art pieces from different religious organisations, Canossian alumni and our sister schools - St Anthony’s Canossian Primary and Secondary.